30 min read

 When I first tested Kajabi, I knew it had a reputation as an all-in-one solution for creators, but I wanted to see if it could actually replace multiple tools in my workflow.
 I built a test course, explored its marketing features, and even ran a mock launch.
 What I found was impressive: Kajabi isn’t just a platform for hosting courses - it’s a complete ecosystem for building, marketing, and selling digital products.

 One thing that stood out immediately was the course creation experience.
 Kajabi makes it easy to structure lessons, add videos, and create quizzes without extra plugins.
 The drag-and-drop builder is intuitive, and I could set up my first module in under an hour.
-For someone who wants a streamlined workflow, Kajabi removes the need to juggle multiple Online Course Platforms or third-party tools.
+For someone who wants a streamlined workflow, Kajabi removes the need to juggle multiple platforms or third-party tools.

 Key Features I Loved

-• Integrations: Works seamlessly with Zoom, Stripe, PayPal, and Zapier.
+- Integrations: Works with Zoom, Stripe, PayPal, and Zapier.

 The marketing and monetization features are where Kajabi really shines.
-I tested email automation, checkout flows, and upsells — and I was impressed by how smoothly everything works together.
-Few Online Course Platforms offer this level of integrated marketing, which can save creators time and money.
+I tested email automation, checkout flows, and upsells - and I was impressed by how smoothly everything works together.
+Few online course platforms offer this level of integrated marketing, which can save creators real time.

 Pros: